-- 1. File a letter of appeal with the faculty of the respective course in which you have a grade dispute within 5 days of grade receipt.
+- File a letter of appeal with the faculty of the respective course in which you have a grade dispute within 5 days of grade receipt.
 Send a copy of the letter to the MSW Program Director. - 2.
 Schedule an appointment with your instructor and meet face to face or through technology approved by you and the instructor. - 3.
 If satisfactory resolution is not reached between you and the instructor you must notify the MSW Program Director within 5 days of your discussion with your instructor.
 Make sure you have written confirmation that the director is aware of your appeal and keep all documentation related to the appeal. - 4.
-The MSW Director will review the appeal and work to find a satisfactory resolution.
-If the student is not satisfied with the resolution, the appeal is forwarded to the Dean of Carver School. - 5.
-The Dean of Carver School will review the appeal and work to resolve the matter. - 6.
-If you wish to appeal the final decision of the MSW Director and Dean, you may appeal to the Vice President for Academic Affairs within 5 days of the Deans notification to you about the MSW Programs decision.
-The Vice President will review the matter and determine if the matter will be heard by the University Academic Council.
-If a hearing is necessary, the University Academic Council will hear your appeal.
-The decision of the University Academic Council is final.
+The MSW Director and Dean of the Carver School of Social Work will review the appeal and work to find a satisfactory resolution. - 5.
+If you wish to appeal the final decision of the MSW Director and Dean you may appeal to the Graduate Council and Vice President for Academic Affairs within 5 days of the Deans notification to you about the MSW Programs decision.
+The Graduate Council will then determine whether a hearing is necessary.
+If a hearing is necessary, the Graduate Council will hear your appeal.
+The decision of the Graduate Council is final.

-Non-academic Behavior Appeals
+Non-academic Behavior Appeal

-If a student wishes to file an appeal of a decision made by the MSW Admission

-Committee for issues such as continuance or termination of the student due to a violation of a non-academic nature (listed above) the student is directed to file a written grievance and present it to the MSW Program Director.
+If a student wishes to file an appeal of a decision made by the MSW Admission Committee for issues such as continuance or termination of the student due to a violation of a non-academic nature (listed above) the student is directed to file a written grievance and present it to the MSW Program Director.
 The MSW Program Director and Dean will review the committee's decision.
 If the student is not satisfied with the joint decision of the MSW Director and Dean, the student will be referred to the University Judicial Council.